Hip osteoarthritis (coxarthrosis)

 - Physical inactivity

-- Certain inflammatory diseases such as rheumatoid arthritis
+- Certain inflammatory diseases like rheumatoid arthritis

 How is hip osteoarthritis diagnosed?